xani-dev/javascript-react-2/Assignments.md

 Always keep the DevTools console open (Ctl+Shift+I) and remove any errors or warnings.

-When you are finished create a PR with the following title: `Ex.
-1: Date Fetcher`.
+When you are finished, switch driver/navigator roles.

 # Ex.
 2 Ten Counter
 Create a React component called `TenCounter` that displays the number of times a button has been pushed.
 When the counter reaches the value of 10, it resets to 0.